Postgres ON DELETE CASCADE - A Guide

 Foreign key constraints are integral parts of database designs that are responsible for maintaining the consistency of data in relational databases.
 They do so by preventing the insertion of inconsistent data in databases.
 Now that we have a fair understanding of what foreign key constraints are, let us try to understand what the ON DELETE CASCADE feature/option in Postgres is.

 For an example illustrating how ON DELETE CASCADE works in PostgreSQL, let’s assume we have two tables namely employees and departments.
-The employees table has an id column and the department table has an employee_id column.
-A foreign key constraint can be created on the employee_id column in the department table to create a relationship between the two tables by referencing the id column in the employees table.
+The lecturers table has an id column and the facultiestable has an faculty_id column.
+A foreign key constraint can be created on the faculty_id column in the facultiestable to create a relationship between the two tables by referencing the id column in the lecturers table.

-The SQL query below will create the employees and departments and will also define the foreign key constraint:
+The query below will create the lecturers and faculties table and will also define the foreign key constraint:

 Next, let us populate the tables with this query: